 Offenses will be handled on a case-bycase basis.
-Oral or written threats to cause harm on school buses shall result in the loss of transportation for the remainder of the organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require schools to provide military recruiters, upon request, with directory information unless parents have advised the school they do not want their student's school year, in addition to other disciplinary action.
+Oral or written threats to cause harm on school buses shall result in the loss of transportation for the remainder of the school year, in addition to other disciplinary action.

 REFUSAL TO RELEASE DIRECTORY INFORMATION